coderBrie/Visualize-Data-AWS-Quicksight/README.md

 ### Project Completion

 The project is completed with the visualization of Amazon's most popular brands.
-The relevant code for connecting the dataset and generating the visualization in QuickSight is provided below.
+The relevant code for connecting the dataset and generating the visualization in QuickSight is provided.